seakintruth/BERT-Console/welcome.md

  * If you save a file in this editor, BERT will reload the startup file.
-If you want to do something more complicated -- like recalculating the spreadsheet -- see the docs on watching files.
+If you want to do something more complicated -- like recalculating your spreadsheet -- see the docs on watching files.

  * The R shell is "live" and connected to Excel -- see the docs on talking to Excel from R, and the Excel scripting (COM) interface.